lime-n/Python-Project/Nextdoor/README.md

 - Found out where the JSON containing all the details for every neighbourhood

 Requirements:
-- Waiting for the developers to answer the following suggestion posted on their [github](https://github.com/scrapy-plugins/scrapy-playwright/issues/61)
+-~~ Waiting for the developers to answer the following suggestion posted on their [github](https://github.com/scrapy-plugins/scrapy-playwright/issues/61)~~
+  - Successfully completed the Scraper.